-An Aerostat Balloon Pilot, and a Yacht Captain, Fedor has circumnavigated the globe four times, and has crossed the Atlantic Ocean fifteen times, including a row boat crossing.
+An Aerostat Balloon Pilot, and a Yacht Captain, Fedor has circumnavigated the globe five times, including round the world balloon flight and has crossed the Atlantic Ocean fifteen times, including a row boat crossing in 2002.

 The first and only person in the world, so far, to have reached the five extreme Poles on earth:

 First person to complete Adventurers Grand Slam program in chronological order: North Pole (1988), South Pole (1996), and Seven Summits between 1992 (Everest) and Denali (Alaska) in May 1997.
 It took 9 years to complete Adventure Grand Slam.

 Became a Global Ambassador for Australia Zoo Wildlife Warriors program in 2015.

 Laureate of the International prize “Faith and Fidelity” 2017.

 1977 (May-August) – Scientific Research Sailing Expedition on the 40 ft yacht, ‘CHUKOTKA’ retracing Commodore Vitus Bering’s 1725-1730 voyage.
 Route: Vladivostok – Sakhalin Island – Kamchatka and the Commodore Islands.
 Duration: 4 months.
 Distance: 4,000 nautical miles.

 1978 (May-August) – Second leg of expedition – Archaeological Research Sailing Expedition on the 40 ft yacht ‘CHUKOTKA’ retracing Commodore Vitus Bering’s 1725-1730 voyage.
 Route: Vladivostok – Sakhalin Island – Kamchatka and the Commodore Islands.
 Duration: 4 months.
 Distance: 4,000 nautical miles.